The Ultimate College Terminology Guide

 - Certification: Certifications demonstrate successful passage of an exam or other requirement for performing certain work or meeting industry standards.

 - Cohort: A cohort refers to a group of students that enter a particular degree program together and progress alongside one another until graduation, usually taking the same classes simultaneously.

-- College: Colleges are higher education institutions such as community colleges, technical schools, and liberal arts colleges, which provide associate and bachelor's degrees.
+- College: Colleges are higher education institutions, such as community colleges, technical schools, and liberal arts colleges, that provide associate and bachelor's degrees.

 - Commencement: After completing all degree requirements, learners qualify for graduation.
 Commencement is the ceremony in which students receive their diplomas and celebrate their achievements.